NationalSecurityAgency/skills-docs/docs/dashboard/user-guide/README.md

 ## Browser Support

-Skills as a Service is supported on all major browsers since the following versions:
+SkillTree is supported on all major browsers since the following versions:

 <browser-support />